20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 No 17.
 Musee d’Orsay

-It is renowned for housing the largest collection of impressionist and post-impressionist masterpieces in the world.
+It is renowned for housing the world’s largest collection of impressionist and post-impressionist masterpieces.
 The works of celebrated artists such as Vincent van Gogh, Claude Monet, Edouard Manet, Edgar Degas, Pierre-Auguste Renoir, and Paul Cézanne grace its halls, offering a comprehensive overview of French art from 1848 to 1914.

 No 18.
 Musee du Chocolat

 A museum dedicated to chocolate, what’s not to love?
-I’ve learnt quite a bit about French chocolate and how it arrived in Paris so I was excited to visit.
+I’ve learned quite a bit about French chocolate and how it arrived in Paris, so I was excited to visit.

 It traces the evolution of chocolate from its origins as a bitter drink consumed by ancient civilisations in Central and South America to its status as a beloved sweet treat around the world today.